Mishra Dhatu Nigam Limited

 21.6 BUSINESS RESPONSIBILITY REPORT:

-21.7 IMPLEMENTATION OF RTI ACT 2005:
+21.7 IMPLEMENTATION OF RIGHT TO INFORMATION (RTI) ACT 2005:

 21.8 RAJBHASHA IMPLEMENTATION:

-Govt. of India directives the Official Language Act 1963 theOfficial Language Rules 1976 made there under and the orders issued by Government of Indiafrom time to time for promoting the use of Hindi for Official purpose was complied byMIDHANI without deviation.
+As per Government of India directives the Official Language Act 1963 theOfficial Language Rules 1976 made there under and the orders issued by Government of Indiafrom time to time for promoting the use of Hindi for Official purpose was complied byMIDHANI without deviation.
 The quarterly meetings of Official Language ImplementationCommittee were held under the Chairmanship of Chairman & Managing Director of theCompany during the year under report.

 MIDHANI continues to encourage usage of Hindi as the Official Language and inorder to encourage daily usage of official language to carry out day-today official workSeven (7) nos. of Hindi Awareness Workshops were organized for the employees during theyear under report.
-Prabodh Praveen and Pragya Hindi training courses were also conducted forthe employees during the year under report.
+Prabodh Praveen Pragya and Parangat Hindi training courses were alsoconducted for the employees during the year under report.
 In-house Half yearly HindiMagazine Sankalp' for the period of April 21 to September 21 and October 21 to March22 was also published by MIDHANI.

 21.9 RELATED PARTY TRANSACTION: